hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 The following is to be decided:
 1. what external system to provide the most recent patient summary
 1. what kind of 'device' is considered to author this
+1. what data is in this 'most recent' - what's different to the patient summary at time of referral?
 1. what sort of link/QR code/RESTfulAPI can be used to access the summary
 1. how is currency detected? is it indicated in the payload? or is this out of scope?